gitkraken/gitlens-docs/gitlens/gitlens-account-site-faq.md

 Invoice copies are emailed to the owner or billing contact from `accounting@gitkraken.com` immediately upon purchase.

 ***
-### I'm just a single-user using GitLens Pro.
+### I'm just a single-user using GitLens.
 What do I put for the Organization/Company field?

 Enter a value of your choice.
 Most use "Personal" or "Self."

 ***
 ### I just purchased a license.
 Where is my key?
 Shouldn't I get emailed a license?

-Your license is tied to your email and all GitLens licenses are managed from [https://app.gitkraken.com](https://app.gitkraken.com/).
+Your license is tied to your email and all GitKraken licenses are managed from [https://app.gitkraken.com](https://app.gitkraken.com/).
 Additionally, any users you add to your account will be emailed a link to activate their account automatically.

 ***
-### Can I use my paid GitLens license on more than one computer?
+### Can I use my paid GitKraken license on more than one computer?

-Yes, your paid GitLens subscription is associated with your email address, not a specific computer.
+Yes, your paid GitKraken subscription is associated with your email address, not a specific computer.
 So you can use GitLens Pro on as many computers as you'd like!

 ***
 ### What if I am a reseller?